Sonia Lawson

-Sonia Lawson RA RWS RWA (born 2 June 1934) is an English contemporary artist born in North Yorkshire.
+Sonia Lawson RA ROI RWS HonRWA (2 June 1934 – 15 May 2023) was an English contemporary artist born in North Yorkshire.

-Life and work
+Biography

-Lawson was born into a family of artists.
+Sonia Lawson was born into a family of artists on 2 June 1934.
 Her father Fred Lawson and her mother Muriel Metcalfe, who was 22 years younger, both lived and painted in the small village of Castle Bolton, Wensleydale, North Yorkshire.
 Muriel suffered from Graves' Disease and was unable to care for the infant Sonia therefore she was brought up by her mother's sister: Marjorie Walker (née Metcalfe), in the nearby town of Leyburn.